PreibischLab/STIM/README.md

 ```
 *Note: to create the GIF shown I saved both images independently, opened them in Fiji, cropped them, combined them, converted them to 8-bit color, set framerate to 1 fps, and saved it as one GIF.*

 8. Finally, we perform the global alignment.
 In this particular case, it is identical to the pairwise alignment process as we only have two sections.
-However, we still need to do it so the **final transformations for the sections are stored in the N5.** After that, `st-explorer`, `st-bdv-view` and `st-render` will take these transformations into account when displaying the data This final processing step usually only takes a few seconds.
+However, we still need to do it so the **final transformations for the sections are stored in the N5.** After that, `st-explorer`, `st-bdv-view` and `st-render` will take these transformations into account when displaying the data.
+This final processing step usually only takes a few seconds.
 ```bash
 ./st-align-global -i visium.n5 --absoluteThreshold 100 -sf 0.5 --lambda 0.0 --skipICP
 ```